kjirou/my-weight-transitions/README.md

 ## :ship: Deploy Flow

-- [This web page](https://kjirou.github.io/my-weight-transitions/) is automatically deployed when it merges commits into the master branch.
+- [This web page](https://kjirou.github.io/my-weight-transitions/) is automatically deployed when it merges commits into the main branch.